The world’s northernmost community

 Ny-Ålesund er en arktisk forskningsstasjon uten fasiliteter for barn og familie, men med mulighet for besøk etter nærmere regler.

 Servicebygget (the Service building) is the most central building in Ny-Ålesund.
 The building contains the offices and reception of Kings Bay, as well as a kitchen, dining hall, laundry and common areas for all residents and researchers in Ny-Ålesund.

-While in Ny-Ålesund, you can borrow a bicycle to get around on the road.
-The dog yard is run by the dog owners who are located in the village.
+While in Ny-Ålesund, you can borrow a bicycle to get around.
+The dog yard is run by the dog owners who live in the village.
 There are good opportunities for both hunting and fishing nearby.
 In winter, you can borrow skis or take a ride on a snowmobile.
 At the shooting range you can practice shooting anytime.

 Internet and telephone